nf-core/airrflow/docs/usage.md

 A key step in analyzing BCR sequences involves assigning the germline V, D and J gene alleles to each sequence by matching against a database of known germline V(D)J alleles.
 However, analyzed individuals can have alleles not present in the databases (novel alleles), which if undetected can inflate the SHM rates.
 Additionally, genotyping, i.e. identifying the set of alleles that an individual carries for each gene, can help correct ambiguous V(D)J assignments for individual sequences.

-nf-core/airrflow includes optional steps to do IG loci novel allele detection, genotype inference and V(D)J allele assignments correction using TIgGER.
+nf-core/airrflow includes optional steps to do genotype inference and V(D)J allele assignments correction using TIgGER.
+For IG loci, it can also perform novel allele detection before genotype inference.

-These steps only support targeted BCR sequences for now.
-In addition, due to the large read coverage needed for the algorithm, it does not work well on single-cell BCRs which usually not have enough read coverage.
+Genotyping supports targeted BCR and TCR sequences.
+For both IG and TR loci, the pipeline infers the genotype and reassigns V(D)J allele calls based on the inferred personalized reference.
+Novel allele detection is IG-only and is skipped for TR loci.
+In addition, due to the large read coverage needed for the algorithm, genotyping does not work well on single-cell data which usually does not have enough read coverage.

 ### Genotyping related flags in nf-core/airrflow pipeline

-1. `--genotyping`: Perform TIgGER novel allele detection and genotype inference if it is set to be `true`.
+1. `--genotyping`: Perform TIgGER genotype inference, and optional IG novel allele detection, if it is set to be `true`.
 It is `false` by default.
 2. `--single_clone_representative`: If it is set to be `true`, Keep only one representative sequence per clone for future genotype infernece to reduce the impact of clonal expansion and somatic hypermutation.
 If `--genotyping` is `true`, `single_clone_representative` is `true` by default.
+TR loci always skip this preprocessing.
 3. `--genotyping_clonal_threshold`: Threshold for determining if two sequences come from the same clone or not while inferring clones to find single clone representative.
 Default value is 0.2.
-4. `--novel_allele_inference`: whether to perform TIgGER novel allele inference.
+4. `--novel_allele_inference`: whether to perform TIgGER novel allele inference for IG loci.
+TR loci skip this step.
 If `--genotyping` is `true`, `--single_clone_representative` is `true` by default.

 ## Important considerations for clonal analysis